darrenmeehan/BuddyPress-Like/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 0.3 =
+- No longer posting update when someone likes a comment
+- Now enqeueing scripts through recommended wp_enqueue_scripts
+- Removed jQuery UI as themes should include this if needed
+- Add <span></span> around like count - similar to comment count in BuddyPress
+- Added <small></small> around display of who likes updates
+- Fixes applied to AJAX
+- Test with WordPress 4.3

 = 0.2.2 =
 - Fixed output for when three people like an activity
 - removed inline comment at top of bplike.js